lesleycw/Agility2020-301-Federation/index.rst

 Federation Labs, Lucas Thompson for his OAuth/OIDC Lab and our lab testers Matt Harmon, Dave Lipowsky & Stu McMath.

-Lab 1 SAML Service Provider (SP) Lab
+Lab 1 SAML Service Provider Lab
 ======================================

-The purpose of this lab is to configure and test a SAML Service Provider.
-Students will configure the various aspects of a SAML Service Provider, import and bind to a SAML Identity Provider and test SP-Initiated SAML Federation.
+The purpose of this lab is to configure and test a SAML Service Provider (SP).
+Students will configure the various aspects of a SAML Service Provider, import and bind to a SAML Identity Provider (iDP) and test SP-Initiated SAML Federation.

 Objective: